JustTemmie/steam-presence/README.md

 if you want to find out what's running locally, you can run the runningApps.py script, it will simply print out every single application it detects locally, ctrl + f is your best friend.
 This script is likely going to get improved in the future

 # Non Steam Games

-ahh... the non steam games
+okay i'll be frank, this functionality is VERY scuffed, but - it does work.

-so for a bit of background of why this might seem a bit weird at first Steam's actual API does not report non steam games in ANY capacity.
+so for a bit of background to why this is scuffed, the main reason being that Steam's actual API does not report non steam games in ANY capacity.

-so the solution for this, web scraping - loading a website in the background, reading the data off it, and closing it - redoing this every 20 seconds.
+so the best solution i could come up with to solve this; web scraping - loading a website in the background, reading the data off it, and closing it - redoing this every 20 seconds.

 performance wise it's actually fine, being reasonably light weight and on anything reasonably modern this should be fine.

+to do this, download your cookies for steam these are needed because the script needs to login as you in order to see what games you're playing (yes it's scuffed).

-download your cookies for steam, from my own experience these tend to stay valid for about a week, meaning you have to redo this step EVERY week
+from my own experience these tend to stay valid for about a week, meaning you have to redo this step EVERY week.

-download this addon for firefox, i couldn't find any plugins for chrome that i would consider safe.
+download this addon for firefox, i couldn't find any extensions for chrome that i'm certain aren't viruses (sorry).

 https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/